OpeOnikute/distributed-patterns/examples/https+nginx/README.md

 ```

 Then finally, run `minikube service nginxsvc` which will open both the HTTP (80) and HTTPS (443) versions in your browser.

+# TODO:
+1. Parameterize the sidecar for re-usability.
+The params should be:
+    - [x] The certificate names (env variable)
+    - [ ] Legacy app URL (env variable)